ProJensen/Active-Directory-Proxmox/Lab01-Install-AD-DS/README.md

 - Continue through the wizard and complete the installation

 This step creates the first Domain Controller and establishes the Active Directory forest.

+![Promote Server to DC]

+![Domain Name]

+![DSRM Password]

+![Install]

+### Step 5: Restart and Verify the Configuration
+- Allow the server to restart automatically after promotion
+- Sign in using the domain administrator account
+- Open **Server Manager**
+- Confirm that **AD DS** and **DNS** are installed
+- Verify that the server is now operating as a Domain Controller

+This step confirms that the promotion process completed successfully.

+![Server Manager After Promotion]